qcastel/dataiku-gitops-blog-article/blog.md

 )
 ```

-#### Additional Tips from System1's Implementation

-For organizations managing multiple Dataiku projects, System1 shared their approach to scaling the GitOps implementation efficiently.
-They use Infrastructure as Code (IaC) tools like Pulumi to automate the entire process:

-> "Managing multiple Dataiku projects manually became challenging as we scaled.
-We automated our entire setup using Pulumi to manage GitHub repositories and their configurations.
-Our automated process discovers Dataiku resources (projects, plugins), creates corresponding GitHub repositories, and maintains all necessary settings and secrets.
-It even handles cleanup by removing repositories when projects are deleted.
-This has significantly reduced our operational overhead and potential for configuration errors."
-> — Attila Nagy, Sr. DataOps Engineer at System1

-This automation approach demonstrates how GitOps implementations can be scaled efficiently in larger organizations, though the specific tools and methods may vary based on your organization's needs and infrastructure.

 ### 4. Merge and Deploy

 Once the PR is marked as green, indicating that all tests have passed, it can be merged into the `prod` branch.
 This triggers the CI/CD pipeline to replay the tests and